Young Music Scholars

 Students who audition for MYAC’s programs have had the benefit of supportive parents, a teacher or another person who has provided them with private lessons, an instrument, transportation to MYAC, and encouragement in their love and pursuit of making music.
 Not all students are that lucky.

-In 2010-2011, MYA started a Young Music Scholars Program whose goal is to reach out to students who wouldn’t normally find their way to MYAC.
-MYAC provides scholarships to Reading Orchestra and gives students recommended by their school music directors the opportunity to take lessons taught by students in Symphony Orchestra.
+In 2010-2011, MYA Conservatory started a Young Music Scholars Program whose goal is to reach out to students who wouldn’t normally find their way to MYAC.
+MYAC provides scholarships to Reading Orchestra and beyond and gives students recommended by their school music directors the opportunity to take lessons taught by professionals and mentored by students in Symphony Orchestra.

-For more information, click on these links or email Karen Armbrust.
+For more information, click on these links or email Karen Dennis.

 Teachers: Nominate Students for the YMS Program - Link to PDF